raghavchhetri/raghavchhetri.github.io/_posts/2020-11-17-primer-on-immune-system.md

 ## Notes on immune system response

-Can be broadly categorized into a fast-responding system and a slow-responding system as follows:
+Our immune system can be broadly categorized into a fast-responding system and a slow-responding system as follows:

 #### **1. Innate or natural system (fast)**
 - Fast acting system which serves as the first-line of defense